-Painter, Dancer, Video Artist, Performance Artist, Producer, Sculptor, Costume Designer, Ludus Participant
+Painter, Dancer, Video Artist, Performance Artist, Director, Producer, Sculptor, Costume Designer, New Media Artist, Ludus Participant

 Members are searchable by category.
 Please pick your relationship with LEIMAY.
 And Please note that the LEIMAY Collaborator category is only for those who have worked with LEIMAYon a specific project.